 When visiting your healthcare provider, be prepared to share your medical history.
 It’s a good idea to bring along:

-Your medical records
+- Your medical records

-A list of any medicines you are taking including:
+- A list of any medicines you are taking including:

-Prescription and/or
+- Prescription and/or over-the-counter medicines

-Vitamins
+- Vitamins

-Herbal supplements
+- Herbal supplements

 - A list of any questions you may have for your healthcare provider